 If you are in the Eastern part of India and plan a trip to this city, here is a list of places to visit in Lucknow in one day.

-This is one of the grandest monuments I’ve visited in India.
-Built by the ruler Asaf-Ud-Daula, this complex includes the main hall, mosque, labyrinth and bowli (a step well with running water).
+This is one of the most impressive monuments I’ve visited in North India.
+Built by the ruler Asaf-Ud-Daula, this complex includes the main hall, mosque, labyrinth and bowli (an ancient step well with running water).
 Lucknow old constructions reflect Mughal architecture and style.
-Take an audio/real guide with you to get a deeper insight of the meaning of each part of the complex.
+Take an audio/real guide with you to get a deeper insight into each part of the complex.

 - Ticket cost: 50 INR – Indian, 500 INR – foreigner.
 This price comes as the package that includes several monuments.
 You can pay separately for each, though I think it’s a nice deal.

 - Working hours: 6 AM – 6 PM

 - Duration: around one hour (suggested by most guides).
 It took me almost two hours as the main hall was impressive, there are many corridors, breathtaking city views from the roof and other monuments worth visiting.

 A few hundred meters from Bara Imambara there is Rumi Darwaza.
 It is another architectural masterpiece that marks the beginning of the old city.